Materials Science and Engineering is widely recognized as one of the most promising technical fields of the 21st century.

 The undergraduate program in Materials Science and Engineering at the University of Michigan has been carefully designed to prepare students for the broad range of activities as described previously; or for continuing their academic work to acquire a master’s or doctoral degree.

 Introductory courses (either MATSCIE 220 or MATSCIE 250) and MATSCIE 242, and a second-level course (MATSCIE 350) provide a foundation of basic principles applicable to all classes of materials.
 Other courses include thermodynamics, transport phenomena and mechanical behavior.

 Two required laboratory courses give our students a working knowledge of equipment used and methods practiced in the materials industry including processing that uses thermal, chemical and mechanical methods; characterization using mechanical testing machines, microscopy and diffraction instruments; and analysis of experimental data using statistical and digital methods.

 A required course in organic chemistry (Chem 210) may be used to satisfy the engineering chemistry requirement or the technical elective requirement.
 Introduction to Solid Mechanics (MECHENG 211) is also required.

 Students have an opportunity to tailor their program of study to their own interests.
 They choose three senior-level courses from a group of six.
 These courses cover electrical, magnetic or optical properties of materials, metals, polymers, ceramics, biomaterials, and materials characterization.
 They also choose one additional MSE course, plus 10 hours of technical electives and 12 hours of free electives.

-All engineering students are required to take 16 credits of intellectual breadth humanities or social sciences to broaden their education.
+All engineering students are required to take 16 credits of intellectual breadth to broaden their education.
 One of the social science courses must be macro- or micro-economics (Econ 101 or 102).

 3062B HH Dow Building